Strolling Around the White House

 St. John’s is known as “the Church of the Presidents” because every president since James Madison has attended at least one service here.
 If you tour the church, look for pew 54, eight rows from the front, which is the one traditionally reserved for the current president and first family.
 Other things to notice in this 1816 church, designed by Benjamin Henry Latrobe, are the steeple bell, which was cast by Paul Revere’s son and has been in continuous use since its installation in 1822, and the beautiful stained-glass windows.
 And be careful not to overlook the Lincoln Pew at the very back of the church, where Lincoln would sit alone for evening services during the Civil War, slipping in after other congregants had arrived and slipping out before they left.

-Directly across the street from St. John’s is the Hay-Adams Hotel, which turns 87 this year.
+Directly across the street from St. John’s is the Hay-Adams Hotel, which dates back to 1928.
 Recross H Street to stand in front of 748 Jackson Place NW, the:

 5 Decatur House

 In addition to St. John’s, Latrobe also designed this Federal-style brick town house in 1818 for Commodore Stephen Decatur, a renowned naval hero in the War of 1812.
 Decatur and his wife, Susan, established themselves as gracious hosts in the 14 short months they lived here.
 In March 1820, two days after hosting a ball for President James Monroe’s daughter, Marie, Decatur was killed in a gentleman’s duel by his former mentor, James Barron.
 Barron blamed Decatur for his 5-year suspension from the Navy, following a court-martial in which Decatur had played an active role.
 Other distinguished occupants have included Henry Clay and Martin Van Buren, when each was serving as Secretary of State (Clay under Pres.
 John Quincy Adams, Van Buren under Pres.
 Andrew Jackson).
-Decatur House is no longer open for house tours, but do stop in at the White House Historical Association’s gift shop, at the entrance to Decatur House, at 1610 H Street.
+Decatur House, which includes slave quarters, is open for free tours on a limited basis (www.whitehousehistory.org/events/tour-the-historic-decatur-house).
+The White House Historical Association gift shop is at the entry, at 1610 H St..

 Walk back through Lafayette Square to return to the Pennsylvania Avenue plaza, where you’ll have another chance to admire the: